Kamarugo-san/song-list/README.md

 # Virtual Song List
-This project aims to create an expansive song list so the user can store read their lyrics at any given time.
+This project aims to create an expansive song list so the user can store and read their lyrics at any given time.

 ## Requirements
 - The project has to be written in Java